How Org Charts Make Executive Recruiting Easy

 LinkedIn doesn’t map companies or teams where your candidate might sit.
 The social network doesn’t verify that the information is current.
 The Microsoft subsidiary doesn’t test email and phone information.
 It doesn’t dig up additional information to fill in gaps in career profiles.
 As a result, you don’t know whether you’ve found every viable candidate at a company.

-A Social Network is Not a Silver Bullet
+A Social Network is Not an executive search Silver Bullet

 It isn’t your recruiting team’s fault.
 LinkedIn was never designed to give you a clear picture of available talent.
 At its very core, LinkedIn is a social network.
 It is not a silver bullet for executive search.